Microstructural Characterization of Li-Ion Batteries Using Correlative Light and Electron Microscopy

 Conclusion and Outlook

-The Shuttle & Find interface for CLEM allows productivity in structural analysis of Li-ion batteries because of a quick, consistent and accurate workflow.
-The examination timers are reduced as the process of searching the same ROI in both microscopy modes is now automated.
+The Shuttle & Find interface for CLEM allows productivity in structural analysis of Li-ion batteries because of a quick, consistent and precise workflow.
+As the process of searching the same ROI in both microscopy modes is now automated, the workflow is significantly faster.
 Therefore, failures can be determined quickly and the development cycle time can be minimized.
 This results in a significant increase of sample throughput.

 The solution also offers new possibilities especially for quantitative image data analysis from the same ROI in different microscopes, which can now be carried out methodically.
 As Shuttle & Find is compatible with CrossBeam® workstations, the sample can also be transferred there for more detailed investigations.
 Then specific structures, such as migrations, can be selected and 3D inspection can be performed by focused ion beam (FIB) milling.
 It is also possible to fabricate a thin lamella from the selected structure for high resolution transmission electron microscopy (TEM) imaging.
 This enables electron energy loss spectroscopy (EELS) analysis by which the local distribution of Lithium can be determined directly.

-This information has been sourced, reviewed and adapted from materials provided by Carl Zeiss NTS.
+This information has been sourced, reviewed and adapted from materials provided by Carl Zeiss Microscopy GmbH.

-For more information on this source, please visit Carl Zeiss NTS.
+For more information on this source, please visit Carl Zeiss Microscopy GmbH.